 The best places to visit in Bath

-In the original place of the Baths coming from Roman area, now there is an extensive museum with the Great Bath, smaller baths and springs, temples, including the Sulis Minerva temple, statues and exhibitions.
-One of the finest ancient spas in Europe allows the experience a world dating from the 1st to the 4th century AD.
+In the original place of the Baths coming from the Roman area, now there is an extensive museum with the Great Bath, smaller baths and springs, temples, including the Sulis Minerva temple, statues, and exhibitions.
+One of the finest ancient spas in Europe allows the experience of a world dating from the 1st to the 4th century AD.
 The first Baths were built here in 70 AD.

 Unfortunately, the water in the Roman Baths can’t be consumed or even touched, because of the bacteria developing in the water.
-However, before the exiting the museum you have a chance to try clean and safe hot spring water from the fountain.
+However, before exiting the museum you have a chance to try clean and safe hot spring water from the fountain.
 It contains 43 minerals and with its metallic smell, it has quite an acquired taste.
-The spa water has been used for curative treatments for centuries.
-It originally included bathing in the hot waters and in the late 17th-century drinking of the spa water was recognised to treat certain health conditions.
+Spa water has been used for curative treatments for centuries.
+It originally included bathing in the hot waters and in the late 17th century drinking the spa water was recognized to treat certain health conditions.
 Want to be healthier?
 Gulp some spa water!

-After visiting the Roman Baths, you can indulge yourself in the modern local cuisine in the elegant way and try afternoon tea in the Pump Rooms restaurant.
+After visiting the Roman Baths, you can indulge yourself in modern local cuisine in an elegant way and try afternoon tea in the Pump Rooms restaurant.
 During your visit there, you can also try the hot spa water at the fountain.

 Get to the Baths early to avoid the queue, or book a Roman Baths and City Walking Tour (entry ticket included) to learn more about Bath’s history.